elringus/sprite-dicing/README.md

+This project is a part of **Naninovel** — visual novel engine extension for Unity.
+[Check it out on the Asset Store!](https://u3d.as/1pg9)

 ## Installation

 Use [UPM](https://docs.unity3d.com/Manual/upm-ui.html) to install the package via the following git URL: `https://github.com/Elringus/SpriteDicing.git#package` or download and import [SpriteDicing.unitypackage](https://github.com/Elringus/SpriteDicing/raw/master/SpriteDicing.unitypackage) manually.